anafisad/anafisad/README.md

 🔭 I’m currently building Novellisteer, a brand, blog and podcast on sharing the big and low of being novel in securing your life, wellbeing, business and evolving in tech.

-💬 Ask me about: Podcasting, project Management, Airtable, content creating, Notion.
+💬 Ask me about: Podcasting, Project management, Airtable, Content strategy, Notion, Cybersecurity, People, Process, Technology.

 📫 How to reach me: You can find me on [twitter](https://twitter.com/novelllisteer).

 🌱 I’m currently leavling up in Amazon Web Servicer, networking, python and scripting.

-👯 I’m looking to collaborate on creative content for human in tech and cloud security.
+👯 I’m looking to collaborate on creative strategy and  creation.

-🤔 I’m looking for help with content strategy for tech start up.
+🤔 I’m looking for help with levelling in Tech.

-⚡ Fun fact: I really love building.
-I have a lot of idea
+⚡ Fun fact: I really love building and I have a lot of idea

 <!--
 **anafisad/anafisad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.